Fresh blueberries and creamy blueberry yogurt give this Blueberry Yogurt Cake a deliciously moist texture, full of blueberry flavor!

 This blueberry yogurt cake bakes up thick, soft, and super moist.
 It’s seriously the best cake I have ever made, or tasted, with fresh fruit in it.

-Here’s an overview of how the blueberry cake with yogurt comes together:
+Here’s an overview of how the yogurt blueberry cake comes together:

 Can I Use Frozen Blueberries?